MITLibraries/oclc-api-python-scripts/README.md

 # oclc-api
-Most of these scripts require a secrets.py file in the same directory that must contain the following text:
+Most of these scripts require a secrets.py file in the same directory that must contain the following text (and may include other variables):

     wskey='[Your OCLC WSkey]'